ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Timescales

-The protocol SHOULD adopt a linear, monotonic timescale as the basis for communicating time.
+The protocol should adopt a linear, monotonic timescale as the basis for communicating time.
 The format should provide sufficient scale, precision, and resolution to meet or exceed NTPv4's capabilities, and have a rollover date sufficiently far into the future that the protocol's complete obsolescence is